Madison Seminary

+School

 In the first three years of operation, the Madison Seminary was also known as Madison High School and Madison Academy.
 Opened in 1846 at the Meeting House (corner of Hubbard and Middle Ridge Roads AKA Genung Corner) under the name of Madison High School.
 Cyrus Hartwell as the first teacher and taught both male and female students.
 The school searched for female teachers to teacher the female students.
 By the 1848–49, the number of students reached more than one hundred fifty.
 The school was moved to the property that the far East building is currently located.

 The original wooden building was replaced with the current red brick building that was finished in 1857.
 Students held fund raisers to help finish and furnish the school.

 The old building served as dorms for students who lived too far to travel daily to school.
 The school charged a fee for the dorms as well as the classes.

 Most male teachers only stayed a year or two before moving on but two female teachers Miss R.J.
 Smith and Miss Martha Chadwick taught for more than 10 years including during the Civil War.

 The final principal was Mrs. N.A.S Bliss who chose to move to Buffalo.
 Teaching with her, was former Seminary student Miss Melva Latham.
 However, due to changes in Ohio laws for common schools (public schools), and declining enrollment, the Madison Seminary closed its doors forever as a school in 1881.

+Woman's Relief Corps Home

-The buildings set unused until WRC member, Mrs. Cowles, of Geneva, attended the WRC National Meeting in Milwaukee.
+The buildings set unused until Woman's Relief Corps (WRC) member, Mrs. Cowles, of Geneva, attended the WRC National Meeting in Milwaukee.
 The WRC was searching for a place to create a home for Civil War nurses, widows, mothers, daughters and wives of men who fought in the war.
 During the meeting, Mrs. Cowles suggested the buildings of the Madison Seminary.
 Upon return to Ohio, she set about the negotiations for the visitation of delegates of the WRC and then purchase of the buildings when they were chosen as the site of the WRC Home.

-In 1891, the building was sold to the women's branch of the Grand Army of the Republic, and housed veteran nurses and female family members of fallen soldiers, for whom no provisions had been made following the defeat of the confederacy.
+In 1891, the building was sold to the WRC, the women's branch of the Grand Army of the Republic, and housed veteran nurses and female family members of fallen soldiers, for whom no provisions had been made following the defeat of the confederacy.
 The Women's Relief Corps, as they were known, built the western section of the building.
 By 1902, the WRC found itself having financial difficulty in the upkeep of the Home.
 By the fall, the WRC local branches were voting to turn the buildings over to the State of Ohio for maintenance and care of the residents and building.
 The building was then donated to the state of Ohio when they could no longer afford its upkeep.